 - Scope.
 Aggregated structures may provide a single service (for example, bulk water supply) or all services.
 For each of these services, the aggregated entity may carry out certain functions only (such as procurement) or be responsible for all functions, from operations and maintenance to investment and financing.

 - Process.
 Municipalities may form aggregated structures voluntarily based on mutual interests, or, under instruction from a higher level of government, which, driven by the overall public interest, may impose or incentivize the aggregation process.
 The aggregation may be temporary (for a short-term specific purpose) or permanent.

 There is potential, however, in aggregation for conflict between the parties if rights and obligations of each entity are not clearly established.
 It must also be emphasized that investments in infrastructure are long-term and that any relationship that is brokered for aggregation purposes will need to be enduring and flexible.
 These will be issues of concern for any funding institution as the success of the project will depend largely on the entities working towards common goals.

-For more discussion on aggregation, go to Models of Aggregation for Water and Sanitation Provision
+For more discussion on aggregation, go to

 - Key Topics in Public Water Utility Reform (2008)

 - Ways to improve water services by making utilities accountable (2008)

 - World Bank Presentation on Reforming Public Utilities (pdf)